Smart Routing of Electric Vehicles for Load Balancing in Smart Grids: Introduction

-The rest of the paper is organized as follows.
+The paper is organized as follows.
 In Section \ref{sec:model}, we introduce our system model.
-In Section \ref{sec:NE-PoA}, we establish existence of pure NE points.
-We analyze efficiency of NE points in terms of social cost and load balancement in Section \ref{sec:PoA}.
+In Section \ref{sec:NE-PoA}, we establish the existence of pure NE points.
+We analyze the efficiency of NE points in terms of social cost and load balancement in Section \ref{sec:PoA}.
 We extend our results to a stochastic setting with PT in Section \ref{sec:stochatic-ground}.
 Simulation results are given in Section \ref{sec:simulation}, and conclusions are drawn in Section \ref{sec:conclusion}.